panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 $ panoptis withdraw-stake split-stake.json 4SnSuUtJGKvk2GYpBwmEsWG53zTurVM8yXGsoiZQyMJn ALL
 ```

-Now that the validator stake account has exactly 1 delegated SAFE, we're ready to
+Now that the validator stake account has exactly 1 delegated PANO, we're ready to
 add this validator to the stake pool!

 ```console